murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ---
 ### Conditions
 There are three Conditions that influence your character's capacities: **Exposed**, **Deprived**, and **Strain**.

+##### Exposed
-- **Exposed**: You are Exposed if you are encumbered (carrying more items than you have slots for) or otherwise unable to actively defend yourself.
+You are **Exposed** if you are encumbered (carrying more items than you have slots for) or otherwise unable to actively defend yourself.
 While you are Exposed, your Guard is treated as 0 and you can't recover it when resting.

+##### Deprived
-- **Deprived**: You're Deprived if you haven't had sufficient food, drink, or rest for 24 hours.
-When you're Deprived, you can't recover your Guard in a short rest.
-If you are Deprived for more than 24 hours, you take one instance of Strain for every day you're Deprived thereafter.
+You're **Deprived** if you haven't had sufficient food, drink, or rest for 24 hours.
+When you're Deprived, you can't recover your Guard in a short rest, nor can you recover any Quality Loss.

+Furthermore: if you are Deprived for more than 24 hours, you take one instance of **Strain** for every day you're Deprived.

 As soon as you cure the source of your deprivation, you lose the condition.

 ##### Strain
 Strain is a condition that represents fatigue and stress.
 It occupies 1 Inventory Slot, and until the Strain clears you can't use that slot for carrying items.
 If you have to take Strain when you're already at full Inventory, you either become **Exposed**, or you have to drop an item.